 It’s this mix and match flexibility of the Apple Pay + Suica approach that neatly collapses the open closed debate.
 Customers use the card they want to earn the loyalty points that work best for them with loyalty points from both transit and credit sides.
 Recharging my Apple Pay Suica with a BIC CAMERA View CARD (JCB) for a year earned me over ¥20,000 worth of BIC CAMERA store points.
 I never purchase iPhone cases with money anymore, I use points.
 Apple Pay Suica and credit cards benefit each other and drive use of both.

 This works in many different configurations which is the appeal for customers, the approach benefits both the transit operator and the credit card companies letting each focus on building their own platforms instead of wasting time and resources on turf wars.
-It’s an intriguing win-win model that can be adapted and applied to other transit markets that want to tie transit and retail together in new ways.
+It’s an intriguing win-win model that can be adapted and applied to other transit markets tying together transit, retail and mobile payments together into new synergies.

 One thing is clear: for smartphones more so than it was with plastic smartcards, transit is the golden uptake path for contactless payments but the combination is most successful when a transit platform matches up with a smartphone one.